In Japan, an onsen, or hot spring, is considered part of normal life.

 What to Take to an Onsen

-If you’re a guest at traditional Japanese-style inns, ryokan, then you’ll probably be offered a yukata to bring to the hotel’s onsen.
+If you’re a guest at traditional Japanese-style inns, ryokan, you’ll probably be offered a yukata to bring to the hotel’s onsen.

 A yukata is a kimono-type of clothing made of light cotton.